matlp2/sync_wait-promise-proposal/README.md

 <br>

-### 9. An Expected Feature
+NO => ### 9.
+An Expected Feature
- - By contrast with JavaScript, scripting-friendly languages like Python and Go use blocking by default, with async behavior as an opt-in feature.
+NO =>  - By contrast with JavaScript, scripting-friendly languages like Python and Go use blocking by default, with async behavior as an opt-in feature.
 While there may not be explicit `sync_wait` syntax, this by-default behavior can used intentionally — unlike JavaScript where it is still impossible.

 <br>